-If the information is insufficient to show probable cause, the warrant may not be issued.
-A judicial official shall not refuse to issue a warrant for the arrest of a person solely because a prior warrant has been issued for the arrest of another person involved in the same matter.

-- (d1) A warrant for arrest for a felony offense may not be issued unless the alleged victim of the felony offense has either signed an affidavit, under oath or affirmation, or provided oral testimony under oath or affirmation before the issuing official.
-If information is provided to the issuing official by the method described in subdivision (d)(1), (d)(2), or (d)(3) that the alleged victim is unavailable for either oral testimony, or to complete the affidavit required by this subsection, and the issuing official finds that the alleged victim is unavailable, then the requirement of this subsection is waived.
-The issuing official's determination whether the alleged victim is unavailable or available is within the official's sole discretion. - (e) Order for Arrest.
-The order for arrest must direct that a law-enforcement officer take the defendant into custody and bring him without unnecessary delay before a judicial official to answer to the charges made against him. - (f) Who May Issue.
-A warrant for arrest, valid throughout the State, may be issued by: - (1) A Justice of the Supreme Court. - (2) A judge of the Court of Appeals. - (3) A judge of the superior court. - (4) A judge of the district court, as provided in G.S.
-7A-291. - (5) A clerk, as provided in G.S.
-7A-180 and 7A-181. - (6) A magistrate, as provided in G.S.
+1 2 3 4 (3) Oral testimony under oath or affirmation presented by a sworn law enforcement officer to the issuing official by means of an audio and video transmission in which both parties can see and hear each other.
+Prior to the use of audio and video transmission pursuant to this 5 6 subdivision, the procedures and type of equipment for audio and video transmission shall be submitted to the Administrative Office of the 7 Courts by the senior regular resident superior court judge and the chief 8 district court judge for a judicial district or set of districts and 9 approved by the Administrative Office of the Courts.
+10 If the information is insufficient to show probable cause, the warrant may not be 11 issued.
+A judicial official shall not refuse to issue a warrant for the arrest of a person 12 solely because a prior warrant has been issued for the arrest of another person involved 13 in the same matter.
+14 (d1) A warrant for arrest for a felony offense may not be issued unless the alleged 15 victim of the felony offense has either signed an affidavit, under oath or affirmation, or 16 provided oral testimony under oath or affirmation before the issuing official.
+If 17 information is provided to the issuing official by the method described in subdivision 18 (d)(1), (d)(2), or (d)(3) that the alleged victim is unavailable for either oral testimony, or 19 to complete the affidavit required by this subsection, and the issuing official finds that 20 the alleged victim is unavailable, then the requirement of this subsection is waived.
+The 21 issuing official's determination whether the alleged victim is unavailable or available is 22 within the official's sole discretion.
+23 (e) Order for Arrest. - The order for arrest must direct that a law-enforcement 24 officer take the defendant into custody and bring him without unnecessary delay before 25 a judicial official to answer to the charges made against him.
+26 (f) Who May Issue. - A warrant for arrest, valid throughout the State, may be 27 28 issued by: (1) A Justice of the Supreme Court.
+(2) A judge of the Court of Appeals 29 30 (2) A judge of the Court of Appeals.
+(3) A judge of the superior court.
+30 31 (4) A judge of the district court, as provided in G.S.
+7A-291.
+32 (4) A judge of the district court, as provided in 0.5.
+7A-291.
+(5) A clerk, as provided in G.S.
+7A-180 and 7A-181.
+32 33 (6) A magistrate, as provided in G.S.
+7A-180 and 7A-181.
+(6) A magistrate, as provided in G.S.
 7A-273."

-SECTION 2.
-This act becomes effective December 1, 2007, and applies to arrest warrants issued on or after that date.
+33 34 SECTION 2.
+This act becomes effective December 1, 2007, and applies to 5- Section 2.
+This act becomes encenve becomber 1, 2007, and applies to arrest warrants issued on or after that date.